bekk/bekk-christmas/post/kotlin/wip-kotlinx-serialization.md

 authors:
   - Nicklas Utgaard
 ---
+We've previously seen how some libraries may not support kotlin completely, but this is obviously not the case with `kotlinx.serialization` as it is written in Kotlin and supported for all Kotlin multiplatform targets.

 `kotlinx.serialization` provides a framework for converting an object into a sequence of bits and bytes, and of course a way of converting it back into an object.
 It ships with support for Json, Protobuf, CBOR, Properties and HOCON, albeit all except Json are at this point considered experimental.

 To achieve this level of flexibility the process is split into two distinct phases; serialization and encoding.
 The serialization phase is shared between all data formats, and is responsible for converting a object into a serial sequence of primitives.
-The sequence of primitives is then passed on to encoding, where the data format specifics are located.
+The sequence of primitives is then passed on to encoding, where the data format specifics are responsible for converting those primitives into their correct output format.

 <p>
 <img class="light-theme-image" src="https://github.com/nutgaard/gc-illu/raw/master/img/serialization-light.png" alt="The anatomy of the heap (eden, survivor, and tenured space)."/>